Focal Point |

 - I have always considered myself a Jew, even if that's not the opinion of some rabbis. . . .
 I was born Jewish and so I remain, even if that's unacceptable for many. . . .
 For me, the vocation of Israel is bringing light to the goyim.
 That's my hope and I believe that Christianity is the means for achieving it.
 I think that in being a disciple of Christ in my way, I enter into God's design, part of a promise made good."
 (Cardinal of Paris, Jean-Marie Lustiger, quoted in John Vinocur, "A Most Special Cardinal," The New York Times, March 20,1983)

 - Be it further resolved that ARZA calls upon the government and Knesset of the State of Israel to act immediately to remove any impediment to recognition of conversions in Israel outside of the Orthodox rabbinate whether the final beit din occurs within the State of Israel or abroad. . . .
 (ARZA Board Resolution for the Support of the Israel Religious Action Center, April 2005, www.arza.org)

 Your Guide |

-- What do you think makes Judaism attractive to non-Jews?
+- What do you think makes Judaism attractive to people from other backgrounds?

 - Do you agree with Seltzer?
 In what ways are you a Jew-by-choice?